Value Drivers and Drainers

 The M&A advisors at Doeren Mayhew Capital Advisors provide the following key factors investors look for when valuing a business interest:

-Longstanding and diverse customer base.
-Companies that aren’t tied to one or two key customers or that have customers across multiple industries are more insulated against economic downturns, and thus more attractive to buyers.
+Companies that are not tied to one or two key customers or that have customers across multiple industries are more insulated against economic downturns, and thus more attractive to buyers.

 Although these characteristics may seem obvious, many owners compromise business value with imprudent business practices.
 For example, smaller businesses commonly downplay revenues or exaggerate expenses to minimize taxes.
 But low taxable income makes a business less attractive to prospective buyers.